Top 3 Examples of UX in Healthcare Apps From Worldwide Companies

 MyTherapy

-The app is a pill reminder and medication tracker with a vast audience: over 4 million users and 80,000+ reviews averaging 4.8 stars.
-An app that became so prominent needs to have great UI/UX design.
-Let’s take a closer look.
+Thi app is a pill reminder and medication tracker with a vast audience: more than 10 million users and a 4.8-star average on the App Store.
+An app that became so prominent needs great UI/UX design, so let's take a closer look.

 MyTherapy welcomes you with the tagline “Don’t forget to take your pills.”
 When you log in, the big button in the center offers to add the first reminder.
 The gear wheel in the upper right corner allows filling your profile with additional information.
 Four tabs at the bottom show reminders, allow tracking your progress, adding symptoms, pills, activities, and more.
 Plus, the app shows medications in pharmacies near you.